slogemann1/aerozine/config-doc.md

         },
     ],
     // This determines the query that should be requested at this url.
 The resulting
-    // value will be passed on the command line in the following format: query="value".
+    // value will be passed on the command line in the following format: query='value'.
     // Note that all characters will be escaped as needed. *In addition to regular url
     // escape codes, ' is escaped as %27 and " as %22*.
 This defaults to null
     "query": {
         "display_text": "Enter a message", // The text prompt for retrieving the query "private": false // Whether or not the query contains sensitive information },
+    // This determines whether or not a client certificate is required in order to generate
+    // the content.
+If enabled, the absolute path for a file which contains formatted
+    // certificate information will be passed on the command line in the following format:
+    // cert_file_path='/path/to/formatted/data/file'.
+The format of the contained data is
+    // described below under Client Certificate Data.
+This option defaults to false
+    "takes_certificate": false
     // This determines whether or not the program will cache the output of the program
     // instead of re-running it on each request.
 The time between each cache is determined
     // in the server settings